 The global pandemic of 2020 has wreaked havoc on societies throughout the world.
-Here in the United States, some 41 million Americans have lost their jobs as of this writing, due to this novel coronavirus, according to PBS.org.
+Here in the United States, some 20+ million Americans remain unemployed, according to the Department of Labor, as of this writing.
+While some gains have been realized since the start of the pandemic, unemployment continues to take its toll.

-As sales tax revenues dropped off a cliff due to business closures, and payroll taxes which are usually a states' second-largest revenue source fell due to mass furloughs and layoffs, state and local governments have struggled to prioritize which problems to focus on first: addressing budget shortfalls, dealing with employee furloughs, tackling employee safety concerns, meeting the ongoing needs of their communities, or the plethora of other issues that have arisen from this pandemic.
+Sales tax revenues are still declining due to business closures, and payroll taxes-which are usually a states' second-largest revenue source-remain in limbo due to the lingering threat of mass furlough sand layoffs.
+State and local governments have struggled to prioritize which problems to focus on first: addressing budget shortfalls, dealing with employee furloughs, tackling employee safety concerns, meeting the ongoing needs of their communities, or the plethora of other issues that have arisen from this pandemic.